rolic-hub/rolic-hub/README.md

 - 👀 I’m interested in ...
 Blockchain | web3 | metaverse
 - 🌱 I’m currently learning ... js/react.js/web3
 - 💞️ I’m looking to collaborate on ... web3 projects
-- 📫 How to reach me ... frolicbit@protonmail.com
+- 📫 How to reach me ... frolicbit@proton.me

 <!---
-heeze/heeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+heeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->